 On July 27, 2016, CBC News ran an article about, “Sitting 8 hours a day?
 An hour a day of physical activity could offset the health risks“.
 The article started with, “Office workers and others who sit for eight hours a day can avoid the health risks associated with that inactivity by doing an hour of physical activity a day, a new study suggests.
 The research team behind the study wanted to know if it was possible for people who sit all day at an office job to compensate for the harmful effects of that lack of activity by getting some exercise.
 In short, the answer is yes”.

 A key message here, one that most do not know, is that movement is required to drive air, water and nutrients into our cells and wastes out.
 If that doesn’t happen, we develop disease on the cellular level.
 It’s a whole “rolling stone gathers no moss”, “if you’re green you grow, if you’re ripe you rot”, and “motion is life, life is motion” scenario.
 Most people don’t like exercise because it’s exercise!
-What they don’t realize is that it’s a fundamental to support function in the body…if you don’t do it, you will start to go stagnant and almost literally “rot” from the inside out.
-When we move, and sometimes vigorously, we drive those nutrients into our cells and the wastes out allowing the cells, tissues, organs, glands, and our body to survive.
+What they don’t realize is that it’s a fundamental to support function in the Healthy Body…if you don’t do it, you will start to go stagnant and almost literally “rot” from the inside out.
+When we move, and sometimes vigorously, we drive those nutrients into our cells and the wastes out allowing the cells, tissues, organs, glands, and our Healthy Body to survive.

 No movement, no flow through the cells, they start to die and become dysfunctional.